dcrodman/archon/README.md

 ## Installation

+I promise a script to automate this is coming.

+### Manual

 **Note**: The provided commands are aimed at MacOS/Linux but running their Windows equivalents on a Windows system should still set the server up correctly.